 A lot of healthcare workers work remotely.
 The PHI is accessed by the coders, billers, call center teams, and telehealth staff even when they are not within the organization.
 For such workers, it is important to have a secure way to access information from any location.

 With zero trust, external users can access resources in encrypted tunnels that do not traverse or cross the internal network.
 All logins are verified.
-Every equipment is authenticated.
+Every piece of equipment is authenticated.
 Each connection stands alone.

 By adopting this approach, hospitals can ensure PHI safety while also accommodating different work schedules.